deepak121993/END/END Capston/Readme.md

 ## Conclusion

-The model performed reasonably well in terms of
+The model is learning.
+But some postprocessing required to get the desired output.

 - identifying when to write a function and when to write a script based on the question.
 It looks for the word ***write a function*** to <u>write a function</u> and ***write a code*** to <u>write a script</u>.
 - The usage of semicolon and tabs.